I just might be obsessed with making Valentine’s Day decorations. Today I am sharing a simple heart garland. It’s easy to make, simple but elegant.

 This will give more depth to the garland.
 I love it!

 At this point, it is really important not to tangle the garland.
-I made the mistake of doing that and had to cut the garland in a few pieces because I could not untangle it.
+I made the mistake of doing that and had to cut the garland into a few pieces because I could not untangle it.
 To fix it, I just re-sewed the hearts and attached them to the existing garland.
 It was so easy to fix!

 I love the subtlety of this garland.
 It’s light and airy and yet it looks great on my old vintage windows.